A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Integrated Model Building and Validation Procedure via Mathematical Programming

 \subsection{Final algorithm}

-Recall that constraint \eqref{eq:2} is a relaxed constraint derived from the lower bound of $s(A_{s(k)})$ and a feasible solution for \eqref{f:4} can have statistically insignificant coefficients, while we want all coefficients to be statistically significant.
+Recall that constraint \eqref{f:4_6} is a relaxed constraint derived from the lower bound of $s(A_{s(k)})$ and that a feasible solution for \eqref{f:4} can have statistically insignificant coefficients, while we want all coefficients to be statistically significant.
 Furthermore, it is challenging to formulate tests to check the residual assumptions in Section \ref{S:2_3} as linear or convex constraints.
-To overcome all these limitations, we propose a lazy constraint-based approach to solve the following problem.
+To overcome these limitations, we propose a lazy constraint-based approach to solve the following problem.

-Lazy callback is mainly employed in practical implementation using an optimization solver when the number of constraints in an MIP model is extremely large \citep{gurobi}.
-For example, we may use the lazy callback when solving a traveling salesman problem (TSP) because it has a large number of subtour elimination constraints.
-Instead of adding all subtour elimination constraints at the root node of the branch-and-bound algorithm, we can iteratively and selectively add some of the subtour elimination constraints.
+Lazy callback is mainly employed in practical implementations using an optimization solver when the number of constraints in an MIP model is extremely large \citep{gurobi}.
+For example, we may use lazy callback when solving the traveling salesman problem (TSP) because it has a large number of subtour elimination constraints.
+Instead of adding all subtour elimination constraints at the root node of the branch-and-bound algorithm, we can iteratively and selectively add some of these constraints.
 In detail, when the solver arrives at a branch-and-bound node and the solution contains a subtour, lazy callback allows us to add the corresponding subtour elimination constraint at the current node.
 Although our MIQP model does not have an extremely large number of constraints, we can use lazy callback to stop at a branch-and-bound node and check if the solution completely satisfies all of the tests and diagnostics.
-The lazy constraint-based procedure is presented in Algorithm \ref{alg:lazy}.
+Recently, \citet{Bertsimas2019Accounting} also use the lazy constraint to overcome difficulties related to the coefficient $t$-test.
+Our lazy constraint-based procedure, conducted independently of \citet{Bertsimas2019Accounting}, is provided in Algorithm \ref{alg:lazy}.